MinimalWindowsDev/simple-modbus-tcp-server/README.md

 ## Disclaimer

-This simulation is intended for educational and demonstration purposes.
-It may not reflect all the complexities and safety considerations of a real industrial system.
+This implementation is intended for educational and demonstration purposes.
+It may not be suitable for production environments without further development and security considerations.

-## Contributing

-Feel free to fork this project and submit pull requests with improvements or bug fixes.
-Some areas for potential enhancement include:

-- Adding more simulated industrial components
-- Implementing additional Modbus functions
-- Improving error handling and logging
-- Enhancing the client's user interface
-- Adding unit tests for the simulation logic